martong/access_private/README.md

   assert(i == 3);
 }
 ```
+You can also call private member functions and static private functions.
+You can also access static private variables, if they are defined out-of-class.
-For the rest, please check the test.cpp.
+For detailed usage, please check test.cpp.

 # How is it working?
 The ISO C++ standard specifies that there is no access check in case of explicit